Mum (TV series): Production

 The interior shots of Cathy's house for both Series 1 and 2 were filmed at West London Film Studios.
 The show's exteriors were filmed in Croxley Green, Hertfordshire.
-Series 3 was filmed on location in a country house in Dorking, Surrey.
+Series 3 was filmed on location at a country house in Dorking, Surrey.

 Broadcast

-Series 3 was shown on BBC2 on Wednesday nights starting 15 May 2019, although all six episodes of the series were released at once on BBC iPlayer on the same night as the first episode.
+Series 3 was shown on BBC Two on Wednesday nights starting 15 May 2019, with all six episodes being released on BBC iPlayer on the same night as the first episode.